 Everyone loves a tart even a savory one.
-During the tomato season this tart is the dish I make the most; it is simple and delicious.
+During the tomato season, this tart is the dish I make the most; it is simple and delicious.
 Chef Francois Dionot of L’Academie de Cuisine in Bethesda Maryland my mentor and teacher taught me this fabulous tomato and cheese tart.
 I couldn't wait to share this delicious tart with my family--once I made it for them my sisters had to have the recipe.
 Now my sisters have made this savory tart for so many years that they each think it's their own.
 I’m sure it is by now they’ve added their own unique touches; mine is pretty close to the original.
-The flaky crust is filled with 3 cheeses and a generous topping of colorful heirloom tomatoes that are gently cooked with aromatics before adding them to the tart to give it an incredible flavor.
+The flaky crust is filled with 3 kinds of cheese and a generous topping of colorful heirloom tomatoes that are gently cooked with aromatics before adding them to the tart to give it an incredible flavor.

 Makes 1 10-12 inch tart, serves 8

 4-5 medium firm tomatoes, sliced 1/3” thin with skin on